emckean/Pig-Latin-bot/README.md

 10. Click "Finish", and in the next screen name your Zap (giving it your bot's name is a good idea).
 11. Set your Zap to ON.
 It will now run every five minutes.
 You can also run it manually from your Zapier dashboard.

+_IMPORTANT_: Your web url is not restricted in any way.
+Anyone with the URL can trigger your OpenWhisk action.

 ##### Testing